Statistical Inference for the Dynamic Time Warping Distance, with Application to Abnormal Time-Series Detection: Appendix

-We evaluate the proposed SI-DTW on three datasets that are available at UCR Time Series Classification Repository: Italy Power Demand (Class $\tt{C1}$: days from Oct to March, Class $\tt{C2}$: days from April to September), Melbourne Pedestrian (Class $\tt{C1}$: Bourke Street Mall, Class $\tt{C2}$: Southern Cross Station) and Smooth Subspace (Class $\tt{C1}$: smooth subspace spanning from time stamp 1 to 5, Class $\tt{C2}$: smooth subspace spanning from time stamp 11 to 15).
-The experiments were conducted with the following setting: \begin{itemize} \item Given a time-series dataset with two classes $\tt{C1}$ and $\tt{C2}$ \item \textbf{for} $i \lA 1$ to $120$ \textbf{do} \begin{itemize} \item We randomly chose one time-series from $\tt{C1}$ and one time-series from $\tt{C2}$ \item Compute $p$-values of the SI-DTW and SI-DTW-oc \end{itemize} \item Showing boxplot of $p$-values obtained from each method \end{itemize} The results are shown in Fig \ref{fig:boxplot_p_value}.
-In all the cases, the selective $p$-value of the SI-DTW tended to be smaller than that of SI-DTW-oc, which indicates that the SI-DTW had higher TPR than SI-DTW-oc.
+In the first problem setting, we consider a two-class classification problem for heart-beat signals where the signals were generated by a data generator tool called NeuroKit2 \cite{Makowski2021neurokit}.
+In the second setting, we used six real datasets that are available at UCR Time Series Classification Repository and UCI Machine Learning Repository: Italy Power Demand (Class $\tt{C1}$: days from Oct to March, Class $\tt{C2}$: days from April to September), Melbourne Pedestrian (Class $\tt{C1}$: Bourke Street Mall, Class $\tt{C2}$: Southern Cross Station), Smooth Subspace (Class $\tt{C1}$: smooth subspace spanning from time stamp 1 to 5, Class $\tt{C2}$: smooth subspace spanning from time stamp 11 to 15), EEG Eye State (Class $\tt{C1}$: eye-open, Class $\tt{C2}$: eye-closed), China Town (Class $\tt{C1}$: weekdays, Class $\tt{C2}$: weekends), and Finger Movement (Class $\tt{C1}$: left, Class $\tt{C2}$: right).
+These datasets are taken from various application domains and commonly used as the benchmark datasets in time-series analysis.